Living Well With Heart Problems

 The problem can affect any cat or dog, but some breeds get the problem more than others.
 In the feline world, Birman or Maine Coone cats show up with heart disease more frequently, and Cavalier King Charles Spaniels or Boxers are common dog breeds to develop a problem.

-In cats, heart issues are often caused by having another problem like kidney disease whereas, in dogs, the heart is usually the main issue.
+In cats, heart issues are often caused by having another problem like an overactive thyroid gland or kidney disease whereas, in dogs, the heart is usually the main issue.

 In general, animals with heart disease are either very young - and were born with a problem.
 Or very old - and have developed the problem (for example leaky heart valves due to wear and tear).